JoaoPMoutinhoAlves/sitemap-analyzer/README.md

 # sitemap-analyzer

 ## How to use
-Go to releases and download the latest .ZIP file.
+Go to [Releases](https://github.com/JoaoPMoutinhoAlves/sitemap-analyzer/releases) and download the latest .ZIP file.
 Unzip it and edit the file `application.properties` the properties as required.
 Save and then execute (double click) the executable (.exe) file.

 ## Properties definitions
 - `sitemap.url`: URL of the sitemap to analyze.
 It must be a valid URL.